Browse Categories

 • Shrinkage is minimal

-Number 80 also has a distinct thickening agent called CECO Powder.
+HX-80 also has a distinct thickening agent called CECO Powder.
 This powder has been developed after many years of research.
-In addition to thickening the Latex without "e;clumping,"e; CECO Powder helps improve the strength of the rubber as well as its resistance to degradation by the casting materials.
+In addition to thickening the Latex without clumping, CECO Powder helps improve the strength of the rubber as well as its resistance to degradation by the casting materials.

 CATEGORY